sidd-cr7/DBMS/README.md

-**Resume Shortlisting Website**
+Resume Shortlisting System

-This project is a resume shortlisting system designed to enhance the candidate evaluation process.
+A web-based resume shortlisting system designed to streamline and automate the candidate evaluation process.
+The application helps recruiters efficiently rank and filter candidates using a structured, score-based evaluation approach.

-Candidates can enter their details, including:
+🚀 Features

+Candidate Profile Submission

 Education and degrees